 - Pain and suffering

 - Spinal injuries

-Basically, if the defense claims you were partly at fault for the semi-truck crash, you could lose a percentage of your compensation based on the percentage of your fault.
+According to Missouri laws, if you were partly at fault for the semi-truck crash, you could lose a percentage of your compensation based on the percentage of your fault.

 St. Louis Truck Accident FAQ